alexpotter1/intel-nuc6i7kyk-opencore/README.md

 * FileVault works fully with latest OpenCore

 What doesn't (yet) work:
-* Proper sleep - goes to sleep correctly, but black screens on wake (WEG issue maybe, not sure)
+* Proper sleep (partially fixed with a182e791) - sleeps OK, wakes to black screen but power-cycling/hotplugging a display brings it back
-* Display hotplug - kernel panics
-  * Can be fixed with WEG framebuffer patch but this seemed to induce graphical glitching for me, so I disabled
 * Thunderbolt 3 (may fix in future with an approach similar to Hades Canyon patches?)
+  * Appears to work if the Thunderbolt device is connected at boot, but any hotplugging/sleep stops it from working
 * SD card reader (PCIe, unlikely to ever work)
 * TOSLINK optical jack (disabled in SSDT)
 * WiFi (macOS does not support Intel chipsets, unlikely to work until a kext is reverse-engineered)